djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-wheres-the-semantic-web-tooling.md

 ### Anything Else?

 [[prdct.vocbench]] might be the best web-based alternative.
-You can install it locally and it seems to have decent support for mixing local development with connected resources.
+You can install it locally and it seems to have caching and decent support for mixing local development with connected resources.
 But it doesn‘t seem to have a source editor and it has some [[other limitations|pub.question-log.2024.10.16#limitations-of-vocbench]].

 There‘s also the [[prdct.open-link-structured-data-editor-osde]], which hasn‘t seen an update in two years and doesn‘t work with text files.

 ### Conclusion

-The situation is disheartening to say the least.
+The situation is grim and disheartening to say the least.

-If we‘re going to reboot the semantic web, we‘re going to need a tool that supports local-first authoring that can provide guided workflows and data guardrails.
+If we‘re going to [[reboot the semantic web|blogs.the-old-man-in-the-cave.2024-09-27-lets-reboot-the-semantic-web-with-alternate-realities]], we‘re going to need a usable tool that supports local-first authoring, guided workflows and data guardrails.

 For now, I guess I‘ll be sticking with VSCode, but please let me know if I missed something.
+I‘d love to be wrong here.